Bubblin-Superbooks/europe/README.md

 The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other sanitization libraries.

-:point_right: In spirit of the standard vocabulary of publishing, this git repository is the `manuscript` whereas the book i.e. the distributable &apos;consumer-ready&apos; form is hosted _live_ on the url specified at the top.
+:point_right: In the spirit of publishing books, the vocabulary is that this git repository is the `manuscript` whereas the distributable &apos;consumer-ready&apos; form i.e. the book is hosted _live_ on the url specified at the top.

 ### GOING FULLSCREEN